A lot of different things could be causing your game, or game installation, to crash.

 5) Run the game as an administrator.
 The problem could come from the fact that we don't have the rights to write in the Temp directory.

 Right-click the game icon, then select Properties, click on the Compatibility tab, and check "Run this program as an administrator".
-Then try installing the game again.
+Then try launching the game again.

 If none of these options solve your problem, you can contact us directly.
 It would be helpful if you could send us your logs with your ticket.

 Navigate to C:\Users\<WINDOWS USERNAME>\AppData\Local\Temp\gamesessions in your windows file explorer.